ULHPC/ulhpc-docs/docs/jobs/submit.md

 === "Multi-node"
     **If you asked for more than ONE node**, ensure that you have consider the following questions.

-    1. You are running an **MPI job**: you generally know what you're doing, **YET** ensure your followed the single node monitoring checks (`htop` etc. yet across all nodes) to review your core activity on **ALL** nodes (see 3. below) .
+    1. You are running an **MPI job**: you generally know what you're doing, **YET** ensure your followed the single node monitoring checks (`htop` etc. yet across all nodes) to review your core activity on **ALL** nodes (see 3. below).
 Consider also parallel profilers like [Arm Forge](../development/performance-debugging-tools/arm-forge.md)
     2. You are running an [embarrasingly parallel job campaign](https://ulhpc-tutorials.readthedocs.io/en/latest/sequential/basics/#embarrassingly-gnu-parallel-tasks-across-multiples-nodes).
-You should first ensure you correctly exploit a **single node** using [GNU Parallel](https://ulhpc-tutorials.readthedocs.io/en/latest/sequential/gnu-parallel/) before attempting to cross multiple nodes
+You should first ensure you correctly exploit a **single node** using [GNU Parallel](https://ulhpc-tutorials.readthedocs.io/en/latest/sequential/gnu-parallel/) before attempting to cross multiple nodes.
     3. You run a distributed framework able to exploit multiple nodes (typically with a master/slave model as for [Spark cluster](https://ulhpc-tutorials.readthedocs.io/en/latest/bigdata/#running-spark-in-standalone-cluster)).
-You **MUST** assert that your [slave] processes are _really_ run on the over nodes using
+You **MUST** assert that your [slave] processes are _really_ run on the over nodes using:

     ```bash
     # check you running job